 The Council provides an opportunity for dialogue between organizations and an opportunity to co-develop recommendations for establishing consistent and systematic approaches to addressing factors influencing transition into practice and attrition among new graduate Registered Nurses.
-You can contact the NG Council at professional practice @viha.ca.
+You can contact the NG Council at NewgradRNC@islandhealth.ca.